Looking for the best WordPress form plugin? There are quite a few, but WPForms vs Gravity Forms vs Typeform is a popular comparison.

 For example, neither Gravity Forms nor Typeform offers the range of spam prevention tools you’ll have with WPForms.

-Apart form Google reCAPTCHA, hCaptcha, and Custom Captcha, WPForms also offers anti-spam form tokens.
-This spam blocking technique requires no extra configurations and effectively blocks most kinds of form spam.
+Apart from Google reCAPTCHA, hCaptcha, and Custom Captcha, WPForms also offers anti-spam form tokens.
+This spam-blocking technique requires no extra configurations and effectively blocks most kinds of form spam.

 Ease of Use